cocoapods-ios-app/EZlearn/README.md

 ### [BONUS] Interactive Prototype

 ## Schema
-[This section will be completed in Unit 9]
+[This section will be completed in Unit]
 ### Models
 #### Folder